LXQin/SyntheSize/README.md

 SyntheSize will be updated frequently with new features and improvements.
 If you have any questions, please submit them on the [GitHub issues page](https://github.com/LXQin/SyntheSize/issues).

 ## Reference
 Cortes, C., Jackel, L. D., Solla, S., Vapnik, V., & Denker, J. (1993).
 Learning curves: Asymptotic values and rate of convergence.
 Advances in neural information processing systems, 6.
-[Learning Curve reference](https://github.com/LXQin/SyntheSize/assets/48995271/d39a1a36-c44e-4dde-aa33-31d8a8db2a2b)